ckan/ckan/doc/templating.rst

 that they are includes that allow a specific context to be provided (includes just receive the parent context).

-Ideally we should be able to remove one of these from the final release of the new theme.
+These should be preferred to includes at all times as they make debugging much easier.

 Macros
 ~~~~~~